 If a dispute arises with your claim or you are unhappy with the outcome of your workers' comp hearing, you may be able to further recourse through the state workers' comp commissioner or in a court of appeals.
 Always consult an attorney for specific advice.

-Remember that financial assistance may also be available through asbestos bankruptcy trust funds, government disability programs and the Veterans Administration.
+Remember that compensation and financial assistance may also be available through asbestos bankruptcy trust funds, government disability programs and the Veterans Administration.
 Contact a Patient Advocate for more information about these options.
 Consult a qualified attorney for specific legal advice.

 The federal government established workers' compensation programs for its employees and for certain types of workers.
 For instance, two specific types of workers who are covered are longshoremen and harbor workers (thanks to the Longshore and Harbor Workers' Compensation Act of 1927) and workers who developed black lung (the Black Lung Benefits Reform Act of 1977).